johnmaglio/aind_sodoku/sudoku-80506/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
+A: In the case of naked twins, we know that there are two possible values in exactly two squares of a given unit.
+Therefore, we know that one of the values must go in one of the squares and the other value will go in the other square.
+Furthermore, we can remove these two values from the list of possible values of the other squares in the unit.

 In our program, the naked_twins() function first finds all possible naked twin squares (all boxes that have two possible values).
 Then, we confirm that the possible twin is in fact a twin, by checking the values of the other squares in the unit.
 At that point, we eliminate these two values from the non-twin squares of the unit.